saasbook/AV102/week3/scrum.md

-done face-to-face ... there's this idea of a stand-up meeting to try and particularly to keep it short and stop people getting relaxed everybody stands up and you know they go around the room and you do that, of course then depending on the number people, does it end up taking more than fifteen minutes?
+done face-to-face ... there's this idea of a stand-up meeting to try and particularly to keep it short and stop people getting relaxed everybody stands up and you know they go around the room and you do that, and - of course then depending on the number of - people, does it end up taking more than fifteen minutes?
 And there's lots of like breakout discussions that might happen.
-In the distributed scrum
+In the distributed Scrum
 ... as we do in AgileVentures ... that's all being done over Google Hangouts or Skype or what have you
 ... we've found there's an interesting